COVID-19 Testing Information

 The Bremer County Health Department now has FREE saliva COVID-19 at home test kits available.

 Each test kit includes step-by-step instructions including how to activate the test kit, collect the test sample, return sample to SHL and when to expect results.
-Visit https://www.testiowa.com/ for more information or call the health department at 319-352-0082 to pick-up a test kit.
+Visit https://www.testiowa.com/ to order a test kit or call the health department at 319-352-0082 to pick-up a test kit.

 COVID-19 Vaccine Information